contriveitup/give-add-on-donate-to-access-content/README.md

 2. Navigate into the cloned folder.
 3. Run `composer install` and `npm install`

-Haivng any issues?
+Having any issues?
 Please create one [here](https://github.com/contriveitup/give-add-on-donate-to-access-content/issues).

 You can find more info on this plugin on it's WordPress plugin page: https://wordpress.org/plugins/cip-dtac-for-give/